 Open House programs are offered by the Graduate School on several dates throughout the summer and the academic year.
 The topics covered will include an overview of graduate education at Virginia Tech, funding graduate education, on and off-campus housing options, and meal plans.
-You will learn how to contact your prospective departments to schedule a meeting with a faculty or staff member and you will be given a walking or driving tour of campus.
+You will learn how to contact your prospective departments to schedule a meeting with a faculty or staff member and you will be given a walking or driving tour of campus. https://graduateschool.vt.edu/admissions/visit-us.html

-http://graduateschool.vt.edu/visit and http://www.visit.vt.edu/